moagrius/TileView/README.md

 1. Use more framework-provided functionality, like GestureListener
 1. Use FlingRunner from AbsListView
 1. End fling (test for change)
+1. Make most private into protected for extensibility
 1. Other Issues
     a.  when detail levels change with no downsample, there's a moment when the old one dies before the new one is done.